a97u/Health_Connect/README.md

 # HealthConnect

-HealthConnect is a modern, secure, and extensible fitness tracking system built with Spring Boot.
-It empowers users to track and analyze their health metrics—activities, sleep, mood, water intake, and more—while providing robust authentication and a clean RESTful API.
+HealthConnect is a personal health and wellness application that empowers users to track various aspects of their health, such as daily activities, sleep patterns, water intake, and mood.
+It aims to provide users with a centralized platform to monitor their well-being, visualize trends, and encourage healthier habits.

 ---